saloyiana/DeployFreq/README.md

 # DeployFreq

-The **DeployFreq** is an application designed to automate one of the key metrics of DORA which is the *deployment frequanecy*.
+The **DeployFreq** is an application designed to automate one of the key metrics of DORA which is the *deployment frequency*.
 It efficiently manages and monitors deployment frequencies across various products, providing insights into deployment activities.

 ### Features
 - **Update Deployment Frequency**: Increment service deployment counts for a specific product.